Skip to content

 Open Intent Layer

-Agent actions are defined in a shared, open language so intent can be interpreted consistently across systems and domains.
+Agent actions are defined in a shared, open language so intent can be interpreted consistently across systems.

 Define intent.
 Interpret it.
 Structure it.
 Verify it.
 Grant authority.
 Execute.
 The system exists to prove that the action taken is the action that was intended.